HAMIDUL007/Walmart-sales-analysis-sql-dashboard-project/README.md

 1. What is the distribution of rating values across all products?

 2. Which product lines have the highest and lowest average rating?

+***

+## Walmart Sales Insights Analysis By POWER BI

+### Overview
+This dashboard gives an intarective visualizaton with important insights.
+By this a decision maker could take his business decision.

+### objective
+The primary goals of this project is to help decision maker to take his decision based on business evulations patterns which can easily make from dashboard presentation.

+### Dashboard Insights

+- Key Performance Indicators (KPIs):
+  Total Revenue, Total Quantity,Total vat, Total rating
+- Sum of revenue by city
+- Sum of revenue by Product_line
+- Sum of revenue by payment
+- Sum of revenue by customer_type and gender
+- Sum of revenue by day
+- Sum of revenue by day and customer_type( comparison between customer_type)
+- Filter options for deep drives.
+- Male and female separate view.

+### Findings

+- Total Revenue, Total Quantity,Total vat, Total rating (Based on gender)
+- Most buying product by male is 'Heath and beauty' following by 'Electronic accessories' , 'Sports and travel', 'Fashion accessories', 'Home and lifestyle'
+  'Food and beverages'.
+Most buying product by Female is 'Food and beverages' following by 'Fashion accessories','Home and lifestyle','Sports and travel', 'Electronic accessories', 'Heath and beauty'
+- Top payment gateway is cash(34.74%) following by Ewallet(34.06) and Credit card(31.2%)
+- Sum of revenue for Normal customer (Female = 80K and Male= 79K) and Sum of revenue for Member customer (Female = 88K and Male = 76k )
+- Comparison of revenue beetwen Cutomer_type (Normal and Member) regarding day

+## Conclusion